Guide to Creating Color Schemes

 Color Schemes are arrangements or combinations of colors used in illustration and design.
 When used on a design, color schemes are mostly used to describe local colors (colors of objects or material under neutral lighting).
 Meanwhile, color schemes in illustrations are used to express mood or ambiance.
 Local colors in an illustration are all affected by the ambient colors.
 For example, Rien’s blue-grey skirt on her character design (left) appears dark turquoise on the illustration (right) because it was affected by the green ambient light.

-Digital artists are blessed with thousands of colors available with just a click.
+Digital artists are blessed with thousands of colors that are available with just a click.
 And don’t forget the almighty adjustment layers that we all think can solve every coloring problem.
 While it is encouraged to use those handy features for efficiency, there are actually rules to follow and ignore.
 Here, I’ll explain some basic knowledge of colors that can help you choose better color schemes for your art.

 Usages